 People with hobbies have often found the wait to practice them can seem unendurable, and getting together with people who feel the same way makes them even better to practice.
 They can share ideas on how to create the perfect piece, and they can learn new techniques from others.
 Getting together once a week can turn into a social occasion that brings the group closer, so it can turn into a relief valve for those who find their regular life stifling.
 Their ability to relax with others can make a boring life full of woes into a time when they can finally look forward to happiness.

-Time for Socializing
+Time for Socialising

 One of the wonderful things about hobbies such as sewing is that many people can sit together and chat while they do it.
-A sewing group can become a time for socializing, and it can become the basis of many friendships outside the circle.
+A sewing group can become a time for socialising, and it can become the basis of many friendships outside the circle.
 For those who look on it as a special occasion, serving coffee or tea in cups made of fine bone china from Roy Kirkham could become part of the ritual they practice when the group meets at their home.
 A welcome social activity is what they are promoting, and their friends will appreciate their thoughtfulness.

-While socializing with others is one of the most important parts of getting together to sew, producing handcrafts for fairs or charity could also be a goal of the group.
-Their beautifully made pieces might fetch a great price when auctioned off for their favorite charity, or they might be able to earn a bit of spending money for their own uses.
+While socialising with others is one of the most important parts of getting together to sew, producing handcrafts for fairs or charity could also be a goal of the group.
+Their beautifully made pieces might fetch a great price when auctioned off for their favourite charity, or they might be able to earn a bit of spending money for their own uses.
 No matter what their goal is when they join the group, they can get more out of it than just sewing.
 They can learn or teach others new ways to practice their hobby, and they can build strong friendships as they go.

 Getting together with a group of people on a regular basis is a good way to get out of the house and enjoy life, but it can also have a productive value if a hobby is part of the reason the group meets.
-Some people will use it only for a reason to socialize, but others will find they are learning a new craft.
+Some people will use it only for a reason to socialise, but others will find they are learning a new craft.
 Selling their goods for charity or personal income could be yet another reason as they make new friends and cement old friendships at the same time.